-Set includes standard half sheet, quarter sheet, and 15" x 10.5" jellyroll pan.
-Made out of formed aluminum for excellent heat conduction and light weight.
+Set includes a standard half sheet, quarter sheet, and 15" x 10.5" jellyroll pan.
+Made out of formed aluminum for excellent heat conduction and a light weight.
 Rims are encapsulated steel for strength and warp resistance.

 Hand-wash only, do not put in the dishwasher.
 Big logo can collect food residue.

 Made from heavyweight aluminized steel for superior heat conduction and even baking.
 Wire rod-reinforced rims prevent warping.
 Easy-release, silicone-based, nonstick coating.
 Includes cooling rack and 2 pans.
-Dishwasher-safe.

 Nonstick coating can wear off.
 Hand-washing recommended.